drkchu/isntagram/README.md

 Isntagram

 TODO:
 - display profiles under followers
-- add profile redirects
-- handle following / unfollowing
-- handle follow requests
+  - As a modal, display a scrollign list of someone's followers and links to their profiles
+  - Add default picture locally?
 - create post from UI
 - search for different users
 - messagin (this is gonna be a b word to set up)
+- handle follow requests
-- let people upload their own photo using a film filter thing
+- let people upload their own photo using a digital camera aesthetic or their actual camera.
 - loading animation when switching between tabs or pages